-Assassin’s Creed Valhalla not only takes players to the shores of England, Norway, and North America, but also to an entirely different dimension.
-Just as was the case in Origins and Odyssey before it, Ubisoft’s latest action-RPG features a mythological questline, too.
-This time around, players travel to Asgard and Jotunheim, two iconic locations in Norse mythology.
+Assassin’s Creed Valhalla not only takes players to the shores of England, Norway, and North America, but also to an entirely different universe.
+Just as was the case in Origins and Odyssey before it, Ubisoft’s latest RPG features a mythological questline, too.
+This time, players travel to Asgard and Jotunheim, two iconic locations in Norse mythology.
 But when they arrive they aren’t playing as Eivor.
 So, if you’re playing Assassin’s Creed Valhalla and wondering who Havi is in Norse mythology, here’s what you need to know.

 Who Assassin’s Creed Valhalla’s Havi Is in Norse Mythology